030

 Note 1: AI is a term that has been extremely broadly defined by many a CIM and threatens to lose its meaning.
 GRAPH defines AI as developer services or finished applications with the ability to (a) reason on unstructured data; (b) model non-linear inferences; (c) self-correct and improve on a regular basis; and typically, (d) bridge traditional modes of communication.

-*This article was updated in 2023 to reflect platforms like ChatGPT and Bard by Google.
+*This article was updated in 2024 to reflect platforms like ChatGPT and Gemini by Google.

 Copyright © GRAPH Strategy LLC